mhendricks96/reading-notes/readingNotes-08.md

 ### Functional Decorators

-* to decorate a function we need to pass the function into the decorator function
+* to decorate a function we need to pass the function into the decorator functions